eweser/eweser-db/README.md

 `npm install`
 `npm run dev`

-This will run the example apps in `packages/example-basic` and `packages/example-editor` etc.
+This will run the example apps in `examples/example-basic`

 Example apps will be served at the dev urls listed above.